Skip to main contentScroll Top

 The links to hotels are affiliate links, meaning I'll receive a commission if you book a hotel.
 It's a simple way to support the site.

-The central square of the old town
+The central square (old town)

 tha phae gate city chiang mai - thailand